u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Getting a publication is treated like a stamp of approval.
 "This is good enough and everything looks right and sound".
 - A narrative driven format for scientific findings, instead of a focus on the facts and "knowledge units"

-Such a system may have been sensible decades ago, but is ill-equipped to face the challenges in today's information and knowledge age.

-Worse, it has significant inertia, which makes even incremental change virtually impossible.
+Worse, the system over time has significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.

 ## A Shifting Federal Landscape